devforfu/devforfu.github.io/_posts/2018-05-19-kmeans-quantizer.md

 A dataset normalization required only to subtract the mean of dataset values from each of samples and divide them by standard deviation.
-To generate random centroids we can use one of random generators from `numpy.random` module.
+To generate random centroids we can use one of the random generators from `numpy.random` module.
 Calculating an inertia metric is also quite simple using `numpy` and its filtering and linear algebra functions:

 <script src="https://gist.github.com/devforfu/37642a7caddc5f38fba331895d6356e7.js"></script>

 Before proceeding to quantization algorithm, here is an important remark.
-Despite of the fact that the implementation of K-Means algorithm provided in this post's repository is totally functional and does its job, it is quite far away from production-ready code.
+Despite the fact that the implementation of K-Means algorithm provided in this post's repository is totally functional and does its job, it is quite far away from the production-ready code.

 Check [this link](https://github.com/scikit-learn/scikit-learn/blob/master/sklearn/cluster/k_means_.py)